-The ins and outs of construction may be confusing to the layman, but when your business is having a new office or store constructed, you may find yourself wishing for better understanding of all the processes taking place.
+The ins and outs of construction may be confusing to the layman.
+But when your business is having a new office or store constructed, you may find yourself wishing for a better understanding of all the processes taking place.
 To help illuminate some of the construction process, we at Carolina Services Inc present this simple guide to cement board and how and why it is important.

 What is Cement Board?

 Cement boards are sheets made of cement and fibers containing cellulose.
 Boards are typically 4 ft by 8 ft in dimension and vary between ¼ and ½ inch in thickness.
 The primary purpose of cement boards is to serve as backing for tile and is superior to paper-covered gypsum at this task because of its resistance to water – as tile is typically used in areas prone to water exposure, it is important to have a backing that will not develop mold and mildew or disintegrate after prolonged exposure to moisture.
-Cement board is heavy, and usually requires two people to lift and move.
-It can only be cut using a carbide-tipped blade, which can produce a lot of dust and is best done in a well ventilated workshop area.
+This board is heavy and usually requires two people to lift and move.
+Only a carbide-tipped blade can cut a board.
+This can produce a lot of dust and is best done in a well-ventilated workshop area.

 Where is Cement Board Used?